 The Bilva or the Bel tree is a sacred tree to Hindus since ancient times.
 No matter where you go, you’ll find a Bilva tree in or around every Shiv temple in India, where it is treated with great veneration and respect.
 It is believed that one who performs Bilva pooja with flowers and incense achieves the abode of pure consciousness and is showered with happiness, peace, and prosperity.
 The Bilva tree is said to possess the essence of celestial light.
 Bel Patra is a leaf of the bilva tree. and it is widely used in the worship of Hindu deities, especially Shiva.
 The bel leaf has more capacity to absorb and emit divine energy.

 According to Ayurveda, bel leaf has many medicinal and curative properties as well.
-The leaves are antibacterial, antifungal in nature.
-Each and every part of the tree has a therapeutic benefit, especially the roots that are highly beneficial in pain relief.
+The leaves are antibacterial and antifungal.
+Every part of the tree has a therapeutic benefit, especially the roots which are highly beneficial in pain relief.

 5. ASHOKA